How to get your employer to pay for college

 - Want Your Employer to Pay for Your Education?, https://www.monster.ca/career-advice/article/want-your-employer-to-pay-for-your-education-canada

 - How To Convince Your Employer To Pay For Your MBA, http://www.businessinsider.com/how-to-get-your-employer-to-pay-for-your-mba-roderick-lewis-2012-11

 It's the understatement of the century to say that college is expensive.

 But did you know that some companies may be willing to pay for your tuition and fees?
-Apple, UPS and Starbucks are just a few examples, according to a Huffington Post article.
+Apple, Comcast and T-Mobile are just a few examples, according to Glassdoor.com, a company review website..
 It may take some convincing, though, if they don't have a tuition reimbursement program already in place.

 Here are three ways to possibly get your employer to help pay for your college.

 1. Show how it would benefit them

 If you approach your boss for tuition reimbursement with a list of reasons why getting a college degree is a good idea for you, then good luck getting them on board to help pay for it.
 Of course a degree is smart for you.
 How is it smart for them that you have one?
 That's the real question.